8/6/2024

 Operator

 Thank you.
-Our next question comes from the line of Andrea Tashara with JP Morgan.
+Our next question comes from the line of Andrea Teixeira with JP Morgan.
 Please proceed with your question.

 speaker

 Hi, good morning to all and thank you for the question.
-Chibo, you mentioned that the Skin Health and Beauty Division delivered according to expectations and is on track for the plan in the year.
-Would that imply a positive reflection in organic sales growth?
-More specifically, I know to a previous question, you were very positive about that support and the innovation is coming online.
+Tipu, you mentioned that the Skin, Health and Beauty Division delivered according to expectations and is on track for the plan in the year.
+Would that imply a positive inflection in organic sales growth?
+I mean, more specifically, I know to a previous question, you were very positive about that support and the innovation that is coming online.
 But I think investors wanted to see some sort of reassurance into the second half.
-Understandably, you have much easier comps and good setups on, as you mentioned before, a lot of Salesforce improvement there as well.
-And then related to the comments about the retail stocking and thinking about self-care as well, is there any update on that?
-In particular, it's mostly into the US, but if you can, given that your business is a lot international, we are focusing a lot in the US right now, but you have half of your business outside the US.
+Understandably, you have much easier comps and good setups on as you mentioned before, a lot of Salesforce improvement there as well.
+And then related to the comments about the retail dish stocking and thinking about self-care as well, is there any update on that?
+In particular, I understand it's mostly into the U.S., but if you can, given that your business is a lot international, we are focusing a lot in the U.S. right now, but you have half of your business outside the US.
 So wondering if you can comment on how you're seeing Europe, how you're seeing Asia, and across the board in self-care.
 Thank you.

 speaker

-Yeah, let me start with the second one very quickly.
-Andrea, we saw some distroking happening in the US in the first half.
+Let me start with the second one very quickly, Andrea.
+We saw some destocking happening in the US in the first half.
 We mentioned at the beginning of the year that it impacted Q1.
 It would continue to impact Q2.
 That's what happened.
 And we've seen this level stabilizing and we don't expect further impact in the back half of the year as we communicated earlier in the year.
-Outside of the US, we see healthy levels of inventory and don't expect any major movement in that area.
-On your plan in the US, as I said, I'm encouraged with what I see.
+Outside of the U.S., we see healthy levels of inventory and don't expect any major movement in that area.
+On your question on skin health and beauty, it's really the early stage in our recovery plan in the US.
+As I said, I'm encouraged with what I see.
 I see that our US team is executing with precision the plan that they outlined at the beginning of the year.
 We are on track to stabilize the business in 2024.
-We see volumes continue to improve sequentially as we get into the back half of the year.
-As we continue to increase our presence and our prominence in store with more displays, I gave you the example of the sun season, you will see similar activities in the half.
-But also how we reach and engage with the consumers in a bigger way, amplifying innovation, especially on social media with influencers.
-We will continue to execute this it will not happen overnight, but we will see sequential improvement as the year unfolds.
+We see volumes continue to improve sequentially as we get into the back half of the year, as we continue to increase our presence and our prominence in store with more displays.
+I give you the example of the sun season.
+You will see similar activities in the back half, but also how we reach and engage with dermatologists and consumers in a bigger way, amplifying innovation, especially on social media with influencers. we will continue to execute this plan.
+It will not happen overnight, but we will see sequential improvement as the year unfolds.

 speaker